 Q: What if the Insurance Companies Say My Loved one was Partially at Fault in the Crash?

 If this happens, first of all, you should not assume that the insurance adjuster is correct.
 This is a common tactic that insurance companies use to try to deny payment of just compensation.
 Second of all, even if your loved one was partially at fault, your family may still be entitled to partial compensation.
-Under Florida’s “pure comparative fault” statute, families can recover financial compensation as long as their loved ones were not 100 percent at fault for their own fatal injuries.
+Under Florida’s “modified comparative fault” statute, families can recover financial compensation as long as their loved ones were not mostly at fault for their own fatal injuries.

 If you have lost a loved one in a fatal car collision in Boca Raton, Fort Lauderdale, or another part of South Florida, we urge you to contact the Hollander Law Firm Accident Injury Lawyers today.
 Our wrongful death lawyer will explore your legal options and help you develop the right course of action to recover the compensation you deserve.
 Schedule your free, no-obligation consultation by calling (561) 347-7770 or contact our Boca Raton office online today.